omeid/slurp-todo/README.md

 ##### !!!Deprecated!!!

-Slurp and relatives are releated with [Gonzo](https://github.com/omeid/gonzo) and [Kargar](https://github.com/omeid/kargar).
+Slurp and relatives are replaced with [Gonzo](https://github.com/omeid/gonzo) and [Kargar](https://github.com/omeid/kargar).
 For an Todo example using them, see [Golang Angular Material Todo](https://github.com/omeid/golang-angular-material)

 ---
 # Golang Angular Todo